Kristin Klein

-Kristin Klein Keefe (née Kristin Magdalen Klein; born March 20, 1970, in Santa Monica, California) is an American retired volleyball player who played as an outside hitter.
-She represented the USA National Women's Team at the 1996 Summer Olympics in Atlanta, Georgia, finishing in seventh place.
-She played college women's volleyball for Stanford University, where she was a four-time All-American and the 1991 Women's Volleyball National Player of the Year.
+Kristin Klein Keefe (née Kristin Magdalen Klein; born March 20, 1970), more commonly known as Kristin Klein, is an American retired volleyball player who played as an outside hitter.
+She represented the United States national team at the 1996 Summer Olympics in Atlanta, finishing in seventh place.

-Klein joined the USA national team in August 1992, and played as a member of the United States 'B'-team at the 1991 Pan American Games and 1991 Summer Universiade.
-She won the bronze medal at the World Student Games and placed fifth at the Pan Am Games.
+Klein played as a member of the United States B-team at the 1991 Pan American Games.
+She also played at the 1991 Summer Universiade in Sheffield, where she won a bronze medal.